 Where are World Vision offices located?

-World Vision has offices in 80+ countries across the world.
+World Vision has offices in nearly 100 countries across the world.
 Global Centre has headquarters in the United States and United Kingdom.
 For a complete list of our offices, please see this page.

 What is the World Vision Partnership?